-Quality Assurance - If a project involves significant monitoring, data collection or data use, grantees will be asked to prepare and submit quality assurance documentation (www.epa.gov/quality).
-Applicants should budget time and resources to complete this task.
+Quality Assurance - If a project involves monitoring, data collection or data use, grantees will be asked to prepare and submit quality assurance documentation.
+This includes any data collection activities described in the proposal as provided by match and partner activities.
+Examples of data collection or use which likely require a Quality Assurance Project Plan (QAPP):